 Regional Services to the Armed Forces Program Director

 Greg recently retired from the U.S. Army after 30 years, serving as a Soldier, Commander, Chief of Staff, Executive Officer and Operations Officer.
 His last assignment was with U.S. Army Garrison Bavaria in Grafenwöhr, Germany.
 His Army awards include three Bronze Stars, Meritorious Service Medals, the NATO Medal and other commendations.
 He holds a Masters Degree in Administration from Central Michigan University and a Bachelor’s from the University of West Georgia.
 He is married and lives in St. Petersburg with his wife and three dogs.

 Executive Director, Mid-Florida Chapter

 Tina Sweeten joined the American Red Cross of Central Florida as Executive Director of the Mid-Florida Chapter in October of 2019.
 She began her work with the Red Cross as a youth volunteer in Washington and continued her service over the next 20 years while living in several states.
 In 2017, she became an employee, serving as Regional Volunteer Services Officer for the Red Cross of Mississippi.
 Tina is a graduate of Western Washington University (BA) and Hamline University (MA) and holds a professional designation in Volunteer Administration (CVA).
-She is married and has an 11-year-old daughter and three dogs.
+She is married with a daughter and three dogs.